-Describe the steps taken to resolve the violation(s), and the anticipated resolution date: Public Notices have been delivered or in the process of being delivered therefore, targeted date for completion is July 1st 2020.
+Describe the steps taken to resolve the violation(s), and the anticipated resolution date: The system is under new management and is in process of returning everything to compliance.

 Backflow and Cross-Connection

 We have an inadequate backflow prevention and cross-connection control program.
 Uncontrolled cross connections can lead to inadvertent contamination of the drinking water.